Juniper Advanced Threat Prevention Cloud

 Provides deep inspection, actionable reporting, and inline malware blocking.

-APIs for C&C feeds, whitelist and blacklist operations, and file submission.
+APIs for C&C feeds, allowlist and blocklist operations, and file submission.
 See the Threat Intelligence Open API Setup Guide

-Figure 2 lists the Juniper Sky ATP components.
+Figure 2 lists the Juniper ATP Cloud components.

-Table 1 briefly describes each Juniper Sky ATP component’s operation.
+Table 1 briefly describes each Juniper ATP Cloud component’s operation.

 Command and control (C&C) cloud feeds